SiddhantPhatanagre/PLSQL-PROJECT-ZENSAR/README.md

 	4. Bookings (possibly):
 	•	Handles ticket bookings, associating users, movies, and screening details.

-Technologies Used
+## Technologies Used
-	•	PL/SQL: For database programming.
+PL/SQL: For database programming.
-	•	Oracle Database: Backend database.
+Oracle Database: Backend database.
-	•	SQL*Plus: Command-line interface for running scripts.
+SQL*Plus: Command-line interface for running scripts.

-How to Run
+## How to Run
-	1. Ensure you have Oracle Database installed and running.
+Ensure you have Oracle Database installed and running.
-	2. Use SQL*Plus or any PL/SQL-compatible IDE to execute the provided SQL script.
+Use SQL*Plus or any PL/SQL-compatible IDE to execute the provided SQL script.
-	3. Load the database schema by running the .sql file.
+Load the database schema by running the .sql file.
-	4. Test functionalities using queries for CRUD operations on the respective tables.
+Test functionalities using queries for CRUD operations on the respective tables.

-Future Enhancements
+## Future Enhancements:
-	•	Add a web or mobile interface for easier user interaction.
+Add a web or mobile interface for easier user interaction.
-	•	Include advanced features like payment integration and ticket cancellation.
+Include advanced features like payment integration and ticket cancellation.
-	•	Implement comprehensive error handling and reporting mechanisms.
+Implement comprehensive error handling and reporting mechanisms.

+## Guidance:
+This project is created under the guidance of aniruddha gaikwad sir.